 We welcome youth volunteers!
 Minors 8+ may volunteer with school or youth groups or with their families as Resource Organizers or Meal Providers.
 High school students at the sophomore level or higher may volunteer individually as Resource Organizers with parental consent after attending orientation.

 Unpaid internships are available in our Development, Housing, and Human Resources teams.
 Interns commit to a minimum of 10 hours of weekday service for a minimum of 3 – 6 months.
-To apply, send a resume and cover letter outlining your interest in working with us to our Volunteer Supervisor.
+To apply, send a resume and cover letter outlining your interest in working with us to our Volunteer Program Supervisor.